Freight Shipping from Grand Rapids to St. Louis

 How much does it cost to ship freight from Grand Rapids to St. Louis?

-Full truckload (FTL) rates from Grand Rapids, MI to St. Louis, MO currently range from $1,069-$1,317 for a standard dry van load over the 497-mile route.
+Full truckload (FTL) rates from Grand Rapids, MI to St. Louis, MO currently range $1,069-$1,317 (roughly $2.16-$2.66 per mile over 497 miles).
 LTL shipments typically cost $473-$822 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Grand Rapids to St. Louis?

-Standard FTL transit from Grand Rapids to St. Louis is approximately 9 hrs by truck over 497 miles.
+Standard FTL transit from Grand Rapids to St. Louis is approximately 9 hrs by truck over 497 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Grand Rapids to St. Louis freight?